About the Communication Lab

-Our Communication Advisors are EECS graduate students and post-docs who have been trained rigorously so that they are both content experts and communication coaches.
-The EECS Communication Advisors are available to help you with individual coaching for any scientific communication task you are working on – from to publications to conference talks.
+Our Communication Advisors are EECS graduate students and postdocs who have been trained rigorously so that they are both content experts and communication coaches.
+Advisors are available to help you with individual coaching for any scientific communication task you are working on – from publications to posters to conference presentations.

 How to use the EECS Communication Lab

 To get started working with an EECS Communication Advisor, book an appointment online.